lawrie/ulx3s_retro/README.md

 In 1984, Apple introduced the [Macintosh 128K](https://en.wikipedia.org/wiki/Macintosh_128K) using a [Motorola 68000](https://en.wikipedia.org/wiki/Motorola_68000) chip, followed by the 512K and the [Mac Plus](https://en.wikipedia.org/wiki/Macintosh_Plus) in the following years.
 There is an implementation of the [Mac Plus](https://github.com/lawrie/ulx3s_mac128) on the Ulx3s board, which has PS/2 mouse support and emulates floppy disks using an OSD.

 The end of 1984 saw the introduction of the [Sinclair QL](https://en.wikipedia.org/wiki/Sinclair_QL), which used a 68008 chip.
 The Ulx3s has a [version of the QL](https://github.com/lawrie/ulx3s_ql) emulating microdrives using an OSD.

+Also in 1984, the [Amstrad CPC](https://en.wikipedia.org/wiki/Amstrad_CPC) was introduced in the UK, and subsequently in other European countries.
+There is a [version  of this] (https://github.com/lawrie/ulx3s_amstrad_cpc) with an OSD on the Ulx3s.

 In 1985, more machines based on the 68000 chip came out, including the [Atari ST](https://en.wikipedia.org/wiki/Atari_ST) and the [Amiga](https://en.wikipedia.org/wiki/Amiga).
 The MIST project name is formed from the MI of Amiga and ST, of the Atari ST, and both Mist and Mister have implementation of those.